KUMARSAMBHAVMAHIPAL/ENPM673/AR Tag Detection and Tracking/README.md

 3. Run the following command for the python programs
     - ```python main_AR_Detection.py``` for getting the video outputs for all the problem
 ## Authors
-Vasista Ayyagari
+Vasista Ayyagari,
-Kumar Smabhav Mahipal
+Kumar Smabhav Mahipal,
 Raghav Agarwal